A relief depicting a wresting competition between athletes, from Kerameikos Necropolis, Athens, Greece, circa 510 B.C.

 Qalandar Abdur-Rahman Siddiqi.
 The Sufi Mystery.
 Finding, losing and finding the Way.

-The first part of this oriental tale could provide a valid element to our situation:
+The first part of this Oriental tale may offer a meaningful perspective on our situation:

 “A wise Queen gazed out over her kingdom.
 She was content knowing that she had dedicated her life in service to her land and its people.
 The kingdom had grown into stability and harmony.
 Yet the Queen was concerned that perhaps some of the people had become complacent.
 She decided that she would announce a competition.
 She would give a bag of gold to the person who could demonstrate the most unusual thing…”

-Some had become complacent.
-This reminded me of a dialogue between Master Yoda and Obi-Wan in Star Wars, Episode II: Attack of the Clones:
+Some had become complacent, which brought to mind a conversation between Master Yoda and Obi-Wan in Star Wars, Episode II: Attack of the Clones:

 Obi-Wan: “But he still has much to learn, Master.
 His abilities have made him... well, arrogant.”